EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

 bImprovedHacking
 Improves various aspects of the hacking mini-game.
 Options (Hacking):
-  bHackingNoSingleCharacterAttempts - prevents single character attempts while hacking, i.e. clicking on "/" will do nothing rather than waste an attempt and clutter the guesses output. bRemoveDudIfAllowanceFull - remove a dud instead of replenishing allowance if allowance is already full bNoAllowRepeatWords - prevent attempts at guessing the same word bNoSpecialInputPrinting - don't print the clicked on string with the "Dud Removed" and "Allowance replenished." messages bNoRemoveGuessedWords - make 'Dud removed.' ignore guessed words (unless they're the only words left) bCompactGuesses - prints guesses as a single line without the 'Entry denied', e.g. HORIZON (1/7) bOverscroll - make scrolling to the edge of the screen wrap around to the other side (controller or WASD)
+  bNoSingleCharacterAttempts - prevents single character attempts while hacking, i.e. clicking on "/" will do nothing rather than waste an attempt and clutter the guesses output. bRemoveDudIfAllowanceFull - remove a dud instead of replenishing allowance if allowance is already full bNoAllowRepeatWords - prevent attempts at guessing the same word bNoSpecialInputPrinting - don't print the clicked on string with the "Dud Removed" and "Allowance replenished." messages bNoRemoveGuessedWords - make 'Dud removed.' ignore guessed words (unless they're the only words left) bCompactGuesses - prints guesses as a single line without the 'Entry denied', e.g. HORIZON (1/7) bOverscroll - make scrolling to the edge of the screen wrap around to the other side (controller or WASD) bMarkGuessesAsDuds - turn incorrect guesses into ..... when clicking on them

 bLockNeedsKeyShowName
 Adds the name of the required key to the end of the sImpossibleLock message.
 Note: some keys are just named "Key" in the base game - see https://fallout.fandom.com/wiki/Fallout:_New_Vegas_keys

 bScopeVisibleAPHP
 Adjust visibility of HUD elements while scoped.
-Options (Scope HUD Visibility): iFlags - hexadecimal value containing all the sum of all the desired flags. e.g. 0x00000001 would just be ActionPoints visible; 0x00000003 is HitPoints and ActionPoints; 0x000011A0 would be XpMeter, Messages, SneakMeter and RegionLocation visible.
+Options (Scope HUD Visibility): iFlags - hexadecimal value containing the sum of all the desired flags. e.g. 0x00000001 would just be ActionPoints visible; 0x00000003 is HitPoints and ActionPoints; 0x000011A0 would be XpMeter, Messages, SneakMeter and RegionLocation visible.
 Flags:
- ActionPoints = 0x1,
+ ActionPoints = 0x1
- HitPoints = 0x2,
+ HitPoints = 0x2
- RadiationMeter = 0x4,
+ RadiationMeter = 0x4
- EnemyHealth = 0x8,
+ EnemyHealth = 0x8
- QuestReminder = 0x10,
+ QuestReminder = 0x10
- RegionLocation = 0x20,
+ RegionLocation = 0x20
- ReticleCenter = 0x40,
+ ReticleCenter = 0x40
- SneakMeter = 0x80,
+ SneakMeter = 0x80
- Messages = 0x100,
+ Messages = 0x100
- Info = 0x200,
+ Info = 0x200
- Subtitles = 0x400,
+ Subtitles = 0x400
- Hotkeys = 0x800,
+ Hotkeys = 0x800
- XpMeter = 0x1000,
+ XpMeter = 0x1000
- BreathMeter = 0x2000,
+ BreathMeter = 0x2000
- ExplosivePositioning = 0x4000,
+ ExplosivePositioning = 0x4000
- CrippledLimbIndicator = 0x8000,
+ CrippledLimbIndicator = 0x8000
- HardcoreMode = 0x10000,
+ HardcoreMode = 0x10000

 bDelayPostCombatLevelUp
 Adds a 3s delay after combat before the LevelUp menu will show.